 Cyberbullying means bullying as defined above through the transmission of a communication including, but not limited to, a message, text, sound, or image by means of an electronic device including, but limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager.
-The District may prohibit and discipline for cyberbullying that originates on any District campus or at a District activity if the electronic communication was made using the school's technological resources.
-If there is a sufficient nexus to the educational environment, or if the electronic communication was made on the District's campus or at a District activity using the student's own personal technological resources.
+The District may prohibit and discipline for cyberbullying that originates on any District campus or at a District activity if the electronic communication was made using the school's technological resources if there is a sufficient nexus to the educational environment, or if the electronic communication was made on the District's campus or at a District activity using the student's own personal technological resources.
 Further, students who engage in significant acts of misconduct off campus which materially and adversely impact the education of District students will be subject to discipline.

 Bullying, as defined in this policy, is strictly prohibited.
 Students are encouraged to report any incident of bullying which they have witnessed or incurred, by contacting their building principal.
 District employees are required to report any instance of bullying of which the employee has witnessed within two (2) school days of the occurrence.
-Employees shall report the occurrence to the building principal, who is the person the District designates to receive reports of incidents of bullying.
+Employees shall report the occurrence to the building principal, who is the person the District designated to receive reports of incidents of bullying.
 A principal who receives a report of an incident of bullying shall initiate an investigation into the allegations within two (2) school days of receipt of the report.
-The principal may assign other employees to assist in the investigation, or request that the superintendent assign an outside investigator.
+The principal may assign other employees to assist in the investigation, or request that the Superintendent assign an outside investigator.
 The investigation shall be completed within ten school days from the date of the written report of bullying unless good cause exists to extend the investigation.
 No employee or student who reports an act of bullying shall be subject to reprisal or retaliation for making such a report.
-Any person who engages in reprisal or retaliation against an employee or student who reports and act of bullying shall be subject to disciplinary action.
+Any person who engages in reprisal or retaliation against an employee or student who reports an act of bullying shall be subject to reprisal or retaliation for making such a report.
+Any person who disciplinary action.

-Students who are found to have violated this policy will be subject to the following consequences depending on factors such as: age of student(s), degree of harm, severity of behavior, number of incidences, etc. Possible consequences to a student for a violation of this policy include: loss of privileges, classroom detention, conference with teacher, parents contacted, conference with principal, in-school suspension, out-of-school suspension, expulsion and/or law enforcement contacted.
+Students who are found to have violated this policy will be subject to the following consequences depending on factors such as: age of student(s), degree of harm, severity of behavior, number of incidents, etc. Possible consequences to a student for a violation of this policy include: loss of privileges, detention, parent contact, conference with principal, ISS, OSS, expulsion and/or law enforcement contact.

 The District shall give annual notice of the policy to students, parents or guardians, and staff.
-This policy shall be included in all student handbooks.
 This policy shall also be posted on the District's web page (as a Board of Education policy) and a copy shall be placed in the District Administrative Office.